jon-edward/box2d.nim/README.md

 using [naylib](https://github.com/planetis-m/naylib) for rendering in the [examples](https://github.com/jon-edward/box2d.nim/tree/main/examples) directory.

+Building and testing is done for `ubuntu-latest`, `windows-latest`, and `macos-latest` GitHub runners per release.

 ## Simple example

 Box2D passes the user IDs for creating, manipulating, and reading world members such as shapes and bodies.
 The properties